Volunteer for MCRCC

 MCRCC reserves the right to refuse enrollment to anyone whom they feel is not suitable for the program.
 Participation in training does not guarantee certification as a sexual assault counselor, nor does it guarantee a volunteer assignment.

-Both a written application and an interview are required.
+Both a completed application and an interview are required.
 Applicants selected should plan to attend all training sessions.
-Any scheduled conflicts must be discussed with the Client Services Director prior to beginning the training.
+Any scheduled conflicts must be discussed prior to beginning the training.

 Becoming a Board Member: